klown/CCDB-StyleGAN2/CCDBnotes.md

-# Using Digital Research Alliance of Canada Computer Cluster (CCDB) with Tensorflow
+# Digital Research Alliance of Canada Computer Cluster (CCDB) with Tensorflow and PyTorch
 ## Tutorial
 The following are summary notes based on the full [CCDB tutorial](https://docs.alliancecan.ca/wiki/Tutoriel_Apprentissage_machine/en).